A stableness of resistance model for nonresponse adjustment with callback data

 In addition to model misspecification, we also evaluate sensitivity of the inference against violation of the identifying assumption.
-In the supplement, we include a sensitivity analysis to evaluate the performance of the proposed estimators when call-specific odds ratios arise, i.e., the stableness of resistance assumption is not met.
-The difference between the odds ratios is used as the sensitivity parameter to capture the degree to which the stableness of resistance is violated.
-The proposed estimators exhibit small bias as the difference of odds ratios varies within a moderate range but it could become severe if there were a big gap between the odds ratios.
-Therefore, to obtain reliable inferences in practice, we recommend such sensitivity analysis for assessing robustness of inference against violation of the stableness of resistance assumption.
+We include a sensitivity analysis to evaluate the performance of the proposed estimators when call-specific odds ratios arise, i.e., the stableness of resistance assumption is not met.
+The difference between the odds ratios is used as the sensitivity parameter to capture the degree to which the stableness of resistance assumption is violated.
+The proposed estimators exhibit small bias when the difference of odds ratios varies within a moderate range but it could become severe if there were a big gap between the odds ratios.
+To obtain reliable inferences in practice, we recommend such sensitivity analysis for assessing robustness of inference against violation of the stableness of resistance assumption.